soumojit-dev/Python/README.md

 - concatenates two lists element-wise (user defined functions)
 22. freq_ele_list.py
 - counts occurence of an element in a list
+23. list.rev.py
+- prints reverse of a list
+24. list_to_string.py
+- converts list items into a single string with spaces in between the items (manually)

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch